Ann Dozier, SVP, CIO, Southern Glazer’s Wine & Spirits

 The Role of a CIO Today

 A CIO today is a business leader who understands how to leverage technology to drive business growth through differentiation and operational effectiveness.
-I view my primary role as operating as a trusted business partner and technology thought leader with the various business functions within our company and more importantly with our suppliers and customers to drive business
+I view my primary role as operating as a trusted business partner and technology thought leader with the various business functions within our company and more importantly with our suppliers and customers to drive business value.

 In my role as CIO of Southern Glazer’s, I currently have three key areas of focus: